mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Add basic glow effect if player has invincibility via ShadowBlur
   * Separate jump to have its own method in PlayerObj.
   * Working on bug as to why score is not increasing when enemy is successfully avoided.
+    * Resolved the issue.
+Wasn't calling checkBoundaries method from requestUpdate of Enemy.
+    * Discovered another issue -- score is being added for each frame of collision.
+Need to make this only apply once.

 * 2024-04-15 - 7.3 hours total
 * 7:56am BST - 1:03pm BST